CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 21.6.1.sec=on terms which are no less favourable in aggregate than those set out in this Agreement;

-21.6.2.sec=where the Employee’s continuous service is recognised by the new or proposed employer for the purpose of determining service related employee benefits.
+21.6.2.sec=where the Employee's continuous service is recognised by the new or proposed employer for the purpose of determining service related employee benefits.

 21.6.=[02/Bit/Ssec_02]